 - Basic communication.
 Including full sentences and punctuation.

-- A phone call before meeting.
+- A phone or video call before meeting in person.

 - A first meet up that lasts for the full length of a drink to a couple of hours without pressure to get naked at the end of it!